UNIST-LOFT/Fixminer-miner/README.md

 #### Job Types

 *FixMiner* needs to follow an execution, **in the order listed below** in order to create clusters of patches.

+If the dataset already set, skip the step 1.

    1. __dataset4j__ / __dataset4c__: Create a java/c mining dataset from the projects listed in [subjects.csv](python/data/subjects.csv) or [datasets.csv](python/data/datasets.csv) for c